Gowiem/terraform-workshops/intermediate-terraform/exercises/02/README.md

 * `terraform.tf`: containing our root `terraform` block and its settings, root terraform configuration
 * `providers.tf`: including any provider declaration/defintion blocks, as a project could contain 1 or many
 * `ec2.tf`, `s3.tf`: a single `main.tf` or similar monolithic project config file might not be appropriate for larger projects.
-Splitting up by purpose and resource types to manage can be a good pattern to follow.
-This is not entirely unlike the benefits of encapsulating concerns in modules
+Splitting up by purpose can be a good pattern to follow.
+This is not entirely unlike the benefits of encapsulating concerns in modules.

 OK, so we have a Terraform project, and we want to see how it's set up to use an s3 backend.
 We'll make sure it's configured correctly to do so for our student alias bucket and then create some infrastructure making use of our backend and remote state.